 JKD: You can see the center stripe theme in all the Apple Pro models.

-MS: Yes, and this center stripe becomes the actual pocket for the Pencil when the stripe disappears under the flap of 3 of the 4 of our Pro models.
+MS: Yes, and this center stripe becomes the actual pocket for the Pencil.
+The stripe disappears under the flap of 3 of the 4 of our Pro models.
 This is design content.
-This is how to protect the Pencil in an integrated and holistic way, designed from the ground up to be part of the solution.
+This is how to protect the Pencil in an integrated and holistic way.
+Its designed from the ground up to be part of the solution.

 Apple Pencil Holder

-JKD: So you have addressed the Pencil but are there other details that sets this design apart?
+JKD: So you have addressed the Pencil but are there other details that set this design apart?